601-580 Christie St., Toronto, ON, CAN. M6G 3E3. 1-416-653-2767.

 Guest Curator, Cambridge Galleries, Cambridge, ON.
 Reading the Face: Portraits, 2000

-Renaissance Society of America, Sixteenth Century Society, Italian Art Society, ICOM, SHARP, Toronto Renaissance and Reformation Colloquium, The Society for Emblem Studies, Historians of Netherlandish Art, Association of Print Scholars, League of Canadian Poets.
+Renaissance Society of America, Sixteenth Century Society, Italian Art Society, ICOM, Toronto Renaissance and Reformation Colloquium, The Society for Emblem Studies, Historians of Netherlandish Art, Association of Print Scholars, League of Canadian Poets.

 Former member of the collectives: Red Head Gallery, Toronto Small Press Group, Work Seen/Artword (Editorial), and Matriart (Editorial).